Become a Young Leicestershire Partner

 Our groups are always looking for dynamic people to become committee members, to drive the groups forward.
 Committee members will make decisions on behalf of the club and will take on duties to ensure everything runs smoothly.

-Talk to us about becoming a partner or supporter
+Talk to us about becoming a partner or sponsor

 To discover ways in which you could help Young Leicestershire please get in touch with Alison Jolley CEO